sirisian/ecmascript-types/README.md

 // function F() { return new Promise(resolve => {}); } // TypeError: "A function with that signature already exists"
 await F();
 ```
-While ```async``` functions and synchronous functions can have the same name, they must have unique signatures.
+While ```async``` functions and synchronous functions can overload the same name, they must have unique signatures.

 ### Generator Overloading